 This Asian Glazed Garlic Chicken is a dish I make often.
-Its succulent glaze has hints of ginger, garlic and sesame with just a little heat.
+Its succulent honey-garlic glaze has hints of ginger, garlic and sesame with just a little heat.

-This chicken dish makes an easy weeknight meal.
-Just whisk the marinade, add it to the chicken in a resealable bag and let it sit in the refrigerator until you're ready to pop it in the oven.
-No searing in a skillet first!
+- This chicken dish makes an easy weeknight meal.
+All you have to do is whisk the marinade, add it to the chicken in a resealable bag and let it sit in the refrigerator until you're ready to pop it in the oven and bake.

-Four easy steps to make Asian Glazed Garlic Chicken
+🔪 Four easy steps to make Asian Glazed Garlic Chicken